jhajek/Linux-text-book-part-1/Chapter-07/chapter-07.md

 Initially Ken Thompson's editor worked well for what he needed.
 But the commands were very cryptic and made using the Thompson editor very difficult.
 Ken Thompson's original shell *ed* is still available for [download on Ubuntu and Fedora](http://linuxclues.blogspot.com/2012/09/ed-tutorial-line-editor-unix.html "ed") if you are interested to see what it was like to use Unix back in the early 70's

-After sometime in 1976 an AT&T co-worker, George Coulouris, while working on sabbatical at Queen Mary's college London, extended Thompson's editor and added some usability features.
+Sometime in 1976 an AT&T co-worker, George Coulouris, while working on sabbatical at Queen Mary's College London, extended Thompson's editor and added some usability features.
 Continuing the clever hack, he named the editor __em__ meaning *ed for mortals*.
 Editors at this time were designed for display terminals that did not have dedicated ram (expensive at the time).
 The editors only modified a line at a time and were called [Line Editors](https://en.wikipedia.org/wiki/Line_editor "Line Editor").
 Because of slow screens and the high price of memory you had the choice of using line editors or displaying the content of a file.
 Not until the 1980's did the concept of visual editing really catch on as technology made it possible.

-Bill Joy came into the picture out at Berkeley.
-He helped make an improved __em__ called __ex__, *em extended*.
+In 1978/89, out at Berkeley, Bill Joy came into the picture.
+He helped design an improved __em__ called __ex__, *em extended*.
 This introduced a new visual mode in edition to the line editor features that everyone was used to.
 This extension to __ex__ was called __visual mode__ or __vi__.
 After one year and the changes in technology __ex__ shifted from being a *line editor* to a *visual editor* primarily.
 Hence in 1979 by the time of the second BSD Unix release, __ex__ was hard linked to permanently launch in __vi__ mode.
 Thus, vi is not really the evolution of ex, vi is ex [^82].

 ### Relationship of vi and vim